obsproject/obs-bot/README.md

 ## License

-The OBS Bot source code is licensed under the GNU Affero General Public License v3.
+The OBS Bot source code is licensed under the GNU General Public License v3.